(Disclosure: Some of the links below may be affiliate links)

-Now, if you are going to invest through these websites, you should do proper research about the website.
-You really want to be sure you can trust the website before investing.
+If you invest through these websites, you should do proper research about the website.
+You want to be sure you can trust the website before investing.

 3. Invest in precious metal accounts

-Now, there is a disadvantage with this method: precious metal accounts are not free.
-And there are many such accounts even in a small country like Switzerland.
+Now, there is a disadvantage to this method: precious metal accounts are not free.
+And there are many such accounts, even in a small country like Switzerland.

 When you choose such an account, you need to look at two things:

-- Custody Fees: How much are you going to pay each year on the value of your portfolio?
+- Custody Fees: How much will you pay each year on the value of your portfolio?

-- Transaction Fees: How much are you going to pay for each buy and sell transaction?
+- Transaction Fees: How much will you pay for each buy and sell transaction?

 For instance, there are the details of three banks for their gold accounts: